Interesting Migration Facts

 Smugglers charge these migrants according to the route that they pursue, conditions, and the provision of fraudulent ID and travel documents.

 Many of the migrants do not make it to their destination.
-Others make it, only to be deported at the port of entry.
-Few that make it into the system, have to spend many years hiding because they do not have the legal paperwork to work and live in a home.
+Others make it, only to be deported (sent back) at the port of entry.
+Few that make it into the destination communities, have to spend many years hiding because they do not have the legal paperwork to work and live in a home.

 Debate with your classmates and teacher to find a common way to address the issue.